asun100/hello-world/README.md

 Hello!
 I am completelt new to this.
 But I am pushing myself to learn as much as I can.

-The thing that many do not know, is that I not only have to deal with work while studying, but I also have depression, anxiety and eating problems...
+The thing that many do not know, is that I not only have to deal with work while studying, but I also have anxiety and eating problems...
 So yeah, I deal with what I can deal with.

 Life is life.
 Relationship is life.
 The only thing I can do is to hold on and deal with whatever however I can.